As a Diagnostic Medical Sonographer, you will provide diagnostic imaging for physicians to use in interpreting the results.

-Southeast Tech’s Diagnostic Medical Sonography program boasts a 100% job placement rate among its graduates
+Southeast Tech's Diagnostic Medical Sonography program boasts a 100% job placement rate among its 2022 graduates.*

-Accreditation: Southeast Technical Institute’s Diagnostic Medical Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).
+Accreditation: Southeast Technical College’s Diagnostic Medical Sonography program is accredited by the Commission on Accreditation of Allied Health Education Programs (CAAHEP).

 Board Exams: Southeast Tech’s CAAHEP accreditation requires Diagnostic Medical Sonography students to take all related registry examinations before completion of the DMS program.
 You will receive the credential of Registered Diagnostic Medical Sonographer upon successful completion of the exams and program.

-Hands-on Learning: The Diagnostic Medical Sonography program uses STI’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.
+Hands-on Learning: The Diagnostic Medical Sonography program uses STC’s state-of-the-art sonography lab to give you first-hand experience with today’s technology.